jmitchell35/gaining_awareness/frontend-frameworks-guide.md

 | **Astro** | Agnostic | Content-focused | Content-heavy websites, blogs, documentation | Use any UI framework, partial hydration, content focus |
 | **SvelteKit** | Svelte | Full-stack | Svelte production applications | File-based routing, SSR, deployment flexibility |
 | **Remix** | React | Full-stack | Web applications with rich interactions | Nested routing, server rendering, progressive enhancement |

-### Key Concepts in Meta-Frameworks

-**Server-Side Rendering (SSR)** - Generating HTML on the server instead of in the browser, which provides better SEO and faster initial load times.

-**Static Site Generation (SSG)** - Pre-rendering pages at build time rather than on each request, resulting in very fast load times and easy hosting.

-**Hydration** - The process where a client-side JavaScript application takes over a server-rendered HTML page, making it interactive.

-**File-based Routing** - A system where the file structure in your project automatically defines the routes in your application (e.g., a file at `pages/about.js` creates an `/about` route).

-**API Routes** - Backend functionality built into your frontend framework, allowing you to create API endpoints within the same project.

-**Full-stack** - Handling both frontend (what users see) and backend (server-side processing, databases) aspects of web development in a single framework.

 ## Choosing the Right Tools